wp-plugins/hello-dolly-for-your-song/readme.txt

 * Widget
 * Localization
 * German language
-* Clean desinstallation (database entries will be removed)
+* Clean deinstallation (database entries will be removed)
 * Bugfix: Processing of apostrophes

 = 0.3 =